Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 162. What do ABG results determine?

-They are used to determine the oxygen level and management of mechanical ventilation.
+They are used to determine the oxygen level, acid-base balance, and are very useful in the management of mechanical ventilation.

 163. What does the pH measure?

-The pH measures the state of blood; acidic or basic.
+The pH measures the state of the blood; either acidic or basic.

 164. What does the PaCO2 measure?

-The PaCO2 measures the partial pressure of carbon dioxide.
+The PaCO2 measures the partial pressure of carbon dioxide in the blood.

 165. What does the PaO2 measure?

-The PaO2 measures the partial pressure of oxygen.
+The PaO2 measures the partial pressure of oxygen in the blood.

 166. What does the HCO3 measure?

-The HCO3 measures the concentration of bicarbonate (metabolic issues).
+The HCO3 measures the concentration of bicarbonate in the blood.

-168. What two types do we classify as the primary cause of ABG’s as?
+168. What two types do we classify as the primary problem of an ABG?

 169. Which of the parameters is the respiratory component?